FransBouma/Massive/README.markdown

 * SQL Server.
 The ADO.NET provider ships with .NET.
 * Oracle: [ODP.NET](http://www.oracle.com/technetwork/topics/dotnet/index-085163.html).
 The installer for ODP.NET v12c installs both a full managed ADO.NET provider and a wrapper around its Java based Client Level Interface (CLI).
 By default Massive uses the latter, using the factory name `Oracle.DataAccess.Client`.
 If you want to use the Managed provider, please change the value in property `DbProviderFactoryName` in the [Massive.Oracle.cs](https://github.com/FransBouma/Massive/blob/v2.0/src/Massive.Oracle.cs) file around [line 297](https://github.com/FransBouma/Massive/blob/v2.0/src/Massive.Oracle.cs#L297) to `Oracle.ManagedDataAccess.Client`.
 This requires .NET 4.0 or higher.
 * PostgreSQL: [Npgsql](http://www.npgsql.org/).
-By default the Npgsql distribution doesn't install any DbProviderFactory, so you have to do this manually.
+The Npgsql distribution contains an installer, offered at the 'releases' section.
+This installer will add the required DbProviderFactory reference and will add the npgsql dll to the gac.
 * SQLite: Massive uses the official SQLite .NET provider.
 [Please read the official documentation](https://system.data.sqlite.org/index.html/doc/trunk/www/index.wiki) on that provider to get started.

 ## Migrating from v1.0 to v2.0